misoproject/storyboard/readme.md

 });
 ```

-The transition call itself returns a deferred promise that can be used to delay code executino until a transition is complete.
+The transition call itself returns a deferred promise that can be used to delay code execution until a transition is complete.
 ```javascript
 var promise = app.transition('load');
 promise.done(function() {